hackmad/advent-of-code-2021/puzzles/day13.md

 The transparent paper is pretty big, so for now, focus on just completing the first fold.
 After the first fold in the example above, `17` dots are visible - dots that end up overlapping after the fold is completed count as a single dot.

-__How many dots are visible after completing just the first fold instruction on your transparent paper?__
+**How many dots are visible after completing just the first fold instruction on your transparent paper?**

-Your puzzle answer was `747`.
+Your puzzle answer was `735`.

 ### --- Part Two ---

 Finish folding the transparent paper according to the instructions.
-The manual says the code is always __eight capital letters__.
+The manual says the code is always **eight capital letters**.

-__What code do you use to activate the infrared thermal imaging camera system?__
+**What code do you use to activate the infrared thermal imaging camera system?**

-Your puzzle answer was `ARHZPCUH`.
+Your puzzle answer was `UFRZKAUZ`.